-- (e) Reflects a \$1.5 billion elimination of long-term debt that was allocated to ADT for carve out purposes.
-Also reflects the anticipated issuance of \$2.5 billion of debt, net of estimated debt issuance costs of \$ million. - (f) Reflects 231,106,224 common shares at a par value of \$0.01 per share.
-The number of common shares is based on the number of Tyco common shares outstanding on March 30, 2012 and an expected distribution ratio of 0.5 shares of ADT common stock for each common share of Tyco. - (g) Reflects a \$37 million increase to an income tax sharing receivable, as defined by the Tax Sharing Agreement that will be entered into with Tyco.
-The actual amounts that ADT may be entitled to receive under this agreement could vary depending upon the outcome of the unresolved tax matters, which may not be resolved for several years. - (h) Other assets reflects a \$372 million increase to deferred tax assets for U.S. federal and state net operating loss and tax credit carryforwards that will be transferred to ADT from Tyco upon separation.

-Other liabilities reflects a \$56 million increase to non-current income taxes payable for certain U.S. income tax liabilities related to uncertain tax positions that will be transferred to ADT from Tyco upon separation and a \$ million increase to reflect the fair value of ADT's share of contingent tax liabilities under the 2012 Tax Sharing Agreement.
+- (f) Reflects a \$1.5 billion elimination of long-term debt that was allocated to ADT for carve out purposes.
+Also reflects ADT's recent issuance of \$2.5 billion of debt.
+The aggregate principal amount of \$2.5 billion is comprised of \$750 million of 2.25% notes that will mature on July 15, 2017, \$1.0 billion of 3.50% notes that will mature on July 15, 2022, and \$750 million of 4.875% notes that will mature on July 15, 2042. - (g) Reflects 229,886,974 common shares at a par value of \$0.01 per share.
+The number of common shares is based on the number of Tyco common shares outstanding on June 29, 2012 and an expected distribution ratio of 0.5 shares of ADT common stock for each common share of Tyco. - (h) Reflects a \$37 million increase to an income tax sharing receivable, as defined by the Tax Sharing Agreement that will be entered into with Tyco.
+The actual amounts that ADT may be entitled to receive under this agreement could vary depending upon the outcome of the unresolved tax matters, which may not be resolved for several years. - (i) Other assets reflects a \$411 million increase to deferred tax assets for U.S. federal and state net operating loss and tax credit carryforwards that will be transferred to ADT from Tyco upon separation and a \$27 million increase to deferred charges related to ADT's purchase of certain intellectual property from Tyco in conjunction with the spin-off. - Other liabilities reflects a \$56 million increase to non-current income taxes payable for certain U.S. income tax liabilities related to uncertain tax positions that will be transferred to ADT from Tyco upon separation and a \$13 million increase to reflect the fair value of the ADT contractual obligation to Tyco and Tyco Flow Control under the 2012 Tax Sharing Agreement which will be entered into at the time of the spin-off. - (j) Reflects net impact of final assignment of shared assets and liabilities between ADT and the commercial security business of Tyco as shown below: